mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-27"></a>
 [Back to top](#top)
 ## CA-27 -- Rep. Judy Chu (D)
+### Committees
+Judy Chu is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016